 There's good reason that we have included breakfast in the cost of our Ireland tours — you need a lot of energy for all the fun, new friendships and discoveries!

 Breakfast in Ireland can mean anything from cereal to salmon.
-But a full Irish breakfast means a particular set of ingredients.
-Bacon and sausages.
-Pudding and eggs.
-Toast and butter.
-Others are optional.
+But a full Irish breakfast usually means a hot meal with a particular set of ingredients.

 🥓 Irish Breakfast Essentials: Bacon

 That’s Irish slang for bacon.

 You'll find back (wide) or streaky (narrow) rashers in an Irish breakfast; both types may look and taste different to what you might expect.
 Irish bacon is chunkier than American bacon, with a little more meat.

 How many should you include in the perfect Irish breakfast?
 It takes two baby!